miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 Because of this regularity, the metals receive their typical characteristics.
 Because of their bonding strength they are rigid bodies at room temperatures and have high boiling points.
 Further, they can be modified relatively easily through bending, forging, and so on.
 Each layer of cations in the rigid structure can be moved without destroying the bonds between them.

 #### Electric Current
-So that we understand a metallic bond, we can ask ourselves what electric current is?
+Based on our understanding of the metallic bond, we can explain what electric current is.
-In simple terms, electric current is the flow of charged matter - in most cases electrons - through a material.
+In simple terms, electric current is the flow of electrons (sometimes ions) through a material.
 In the case of a metal structure, this movement can occur easily as there are already delocalized electrons available.
 The freely moveable electrons inside the metal push each other forward and through that the electrons can flow from one end of the material to another.

 A material that allows for electric current flow is called an conductor, and the property of how well a material supports electric flow is called conductivity.

-You can also compare electric current with the flow rate of water in a pipe.
-And while the flow rate in a water pipe is given by liters per second, we give the flow rate in a electric circuit the "electric current" in Ampere.
-It represents the charge that passes through a conductor in one second.
+We can compare electric current with the flow rate of water in a pipe.
+The flow rate in a water pipe gives the volume of water that passes through a water pipe per second and is given in liters per second.
+Similarly, electric current gives the number of charges that passes through a conductor in one second.
+The electric current is given in the unit Ampere.

 We already learned about the fact that electrons are charged negatively and that protons are charged positively.
 Both an electron and a proton have the same amount of charge.
 Their charge is called the elementary charge e zero and is given with $e_0 = 1.602*10^{-19} A*s$.
 The unit of a charge is given in Ampere times seconds which is the same as a Coulomb.